johnretsas/monsterfriends/README.md

+Card gallery with SearchBar implemented - React.js

+Credits to the great course on Udemy from Andrei Neagoie.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>